m-jahn/CRISPRi-lib-pipe/README.md

 bcl2fastq --no-lane-splitting
 ```

 The gzipped `*.fastq.gz` files will be stored in `./Data/Intensities/BaseCalls/`.
-To merge replicates of the same sample into a new `*.fastq.gz` file, run the following script.
+To merge replicates of the same sample into a new `*.fastq.gz` file (usually not required!), run the following script.
 The script merges files matching a certain `pattern` into a single new file.
 Input and output folder can be specified with optional parameters (the default is current directory `./`).
 New file names are truncated to the part preceding the variable pattern (all characters trailing the pattern are ignored).

 - `input_dir` - input directory
-- `output_dir` - - output directory
+- `output_dir` - output directory
 - `file_ext` - file extension of the target files (default: `fastq.gz`)
 - `pattern` - all files matching this pattern will be merged (default: `_L00[1-4]_`)